Social Order Maintenance Act

 7. Relationship between the offender and the victim.

-8. The extent to which the obligation was violated by the offender.
+8. The extent to which the offender violated the obligation.

 9. The danger or damage caused by the offense.